 A digital citizen is a person who uses information technology (IT) to participate in society, politics, and government.
 Karen Mossberger defines it as ” those who use the Internet regularly and effectively” in her book Digital Citizenship: The Internet, Society, and Participation.
 They have a comprehensive understanding of digital citizenship, which is responsible and appropriate behavior when using technology.

-In the Internet era, we have learned that the educational system is constantly evolving and the Covid-19 pandemic showed us that it is possible to learn in a hybrid or virtual system.
-We also learned that the development of social-emotional skills is as important, if not more important, than learning math, science and language; and we must place much more emphasis on the integral well-being of students so that they can cultivate their passions and talents in safe environments, including virtual environments.
-As the world has been forced to adapt to e-learning, organizations such as the Wikimedia Foundation and the IDB have embarked upon the task of designing and offering courses -in an appealing form- for students to develop and leverage 21st century skills.
+In the Internet era, we have learned that the educational system is constantly evolving, and the COVID-19 pandemic showed us that it is possible to learn in a hybrid or virtual system.
+We also learned that the development of social-emotional skills is as important, if not more important than learning math, science, and language; and we must place much more emphasis on the integral well-being of students so that they can cultivate their passions and talents in safe environments, including virtual environments.
+As the world has been forced to adapt to e-learning, organizations such as the Wikimedia Foundation and the IDB have embarked upon the task of designing and offering courses -in an appealing form- for students to develop and leverage 21st-century skills.

-As a result of the active participation of the participants, during the course we were able to update and improve 189 articles in the Spanish Wikipedia on topics related to: Genders, Local History, Environmental Sciences, Climate Change, Latin American History, Native Peoples, Southern Pedagogies, Natural Sciences, Free Software, Computer Sciences, Human Rights, Exact Sciences, Latin American and Caribbean Geography, Sociology, Latin American and Caribbean Literature, etc. Some of the articles enhanced within the framework of the course were: Digital Gender Gap; Digital Citizenship; Environmental Education; Intercultural Bilingual Education; Virtual Learning Environment; Impact of the COVID-19 pandemic on education; United Nations Framework Convention on Climate Change; Community Feminism; Gender Equality; among others.
+As a result of the active participation of the participants, during the course, we were able to update and improve 189 articles in the Spanish Wikipedia on topics related to: Genders, Local History, Environmental Sciences, Climate Change, Latin American History, Native Peoples, Southern Pedagogies, Natural Sciences, Free Software, Computer Sciences, Human Rights, Exact Sciences, Latin American and Caribbean Geography, Sociology, Latin American and Caribbean Literature, etc. Some of the articles enhanced within the framework of the course were: Digital Gender Gap; Digital Citizenship; Environmental Education; Intercultural Bilingual Education; Virtual Learning Environment; Impact of the COVID-19 pandemic on education; United Nations Framework Convention on Climate Change; Community Feminism; Gender Equality; among others.

-Participants also uploaded more than 200 images of authorship under free licenses via Wikimedia Commons related to local history and contexts, which were later used to illustrate articles in the Spanish Wikipedia.
+Participants also uploaded more than 200 images of authorship under free licenses via Wikimedia Commons related to local history and contexts, which were later used to illustrate articles in Spanish Wikipedia.
 Out of the more than 1,000 participants, 74 young people (44 women and 30 men) successfully completed the course.
 The students were from Argentina, Bolivia, Brazil, Colombia, Chile, Dominican Republic, Ecuador, Guatemala, El Salvador, Costa Rica, Honduras, Nicaragua, Mexico, Paraguay, Panama, Peru, Uruguay and Venezuela.
 During the course, participants learned how to use Wikimedia projects as tools for searching, creating and releasing content.

 To continue offering personal development opportunities to the participants of the course, the top 10 students will be able to access a 3-month internship in the Wikimedia movement in different countries of Latin America.
-The selection will be made in early 2022 by an evaluation committee constituted by the IDB, the Wikimedia Foundation and Wikimedia Argentina.
-Those selected will support the implementation of programmatic proposals through Wikimedia projects, putting into practice in a real context what was worked on in the training stage during the months of April and June 2022.
+The selection will be made in early 2022 by an evaluation committee constituted by the IDB, the Wikimedia Foundation, and Wikimedia Argentina.
+Those selected will support the implementation of programmatic proposals through Wikimedia projects, putting into practice in a real context what was worked on in the training stage during April and June 2022.

 *Invited authors: Luzelena Escamilla is a Strategic Partnerships Specialist at the Wikimedia Foundation, Luisina Ferrante is the Education and Human Rights Program Manager at Wikimedia Argentina, and Cecilia Vázquez is a Specialist in virtual education and technology.